NCVOA JANUARY 2015 NEWSLETTER

 Post Office Box 484, New Hyde Park, NY 1104

 and seasons greetings to one and all

 General Membership Meeting David Sabatino

 La Marmite Restaurant Regional Plan Association

-For 90 years, Regional Plan Association has been an indispensible source of ideas and
+For 90 years, Regional Plan Association has been an indispensable source of ideas and

-plans for policy makers and opinion shakers accross the tri-state region.
+plans for policymakers and opinion shakers across the tri-state region.

 Taking Stock of the New York Metropolitan Region

 Over the last generation, the New York metropolitan region has seen sweeping change, much of it for the better.
 We have caught up to the nation in private-sector job growth; more people are optimistic about their future; and the tri-state area is recognized as one of the world’s most economically vibrant regions.

 Yet, as RPA’s new report Fragile Success (fragile-success.rpa.org) outlines, our success is fragile.
 The region has progressed as a whole, but too many people haven’t shared in this growth.
 Real incomes have actually declined over the last 25 years for the majority of families.
 Some of the fastest-growing problems are in our suburbs, not in New York City.
 These challenges threaten to squander our advantages and leave the region worse off a generation from now than it is today.